ChristophP/web-react-components/README.md

 npm install -S web-react-components
 ```

-Then in your code import the registering function.
+Then in your code, import the registering function.

 ```js
 import React from 'react';